sourcesoft/dotfiles/README.md

 - [Redux](https://github.com/reactjs/redux) - When your app gets larger and larger, you can still predict weird stuff.
 That's all I can say about this piece of art.
 - [GraphQL](https://facebook.github.io/graphql) - Really hard to implement for small apps but faster.
 - [Lodash](https://lodash.com/) - Javascript syntax is weird.
 It doesn't even have a method for a array deep copy.
-- [CSS modules](https://github.com/css-modules/css-modules) - After all the Sass/Less/Stylus fights, I like it this way.
+- [CSS Modules](https://github.com/css-modules/css-modules) / [PostCSS](https://github.com/postcss/postcss) - After all the Sass/Less/Stylus fights, I like it this added on top.
 - [fetch](https://github.com/matthew-andrews/isomorphic-fetch) - I'm mentioning this cause it's getting a standard soon and there are many other libs doing the same.
-- [Browsersync](https://www.browsersync.io) - Makes development easier(well not easier than Redux dev tools)
+- [Browsersync](https://www.browsersync.io) - Makes development easier by syncing all monitors and devices together for test(well not easier than Redux dev tools)

 ### Back-End libraries and frameworks I use more than others
 - [Drupal](https://drupal.org) - I've built blog, portfolio, government web sites using Drupal.
 If I have to use PHP I use Drupal as a framework(since version 6).
 - [Node](https://nodejs.org) - Ofcourse.
 - [Express](expressjs.com/) - Sometimes I think about Koa...
-- [Laravel](https://laravel.com/) - Sometime all I need is a small php based application
+- [Laravel](https://laravel.com/) - If all I need is a small php based application

 ### Techs or products I like to use or research about as a web developer
-- Service Worker - Future of web apps in mobile, Seriously.
+- ServiceWorker / WebWorker - Future of web apps in mobile and desktop, Seriously.
 - SVG - I need to make cooler animated websites.
 - Canvas - Actually let's export one of these out of Adobe Animate.
 - Functional programming - Pure functions equals easier tests(no mocks), less/cleaner/faster code.